Vehicle registration plates of Singapore: Off-peak vehicles

+Vintage and Classic vehicles

+Vehicles registered under the Classic Vehicle Scheme, Vintage (Restricted) Vehicle Scheme, and the Revised Vintage Vehicle Scheme bear the Vintage and Classic vehicle registration plate, which has an ordinary registration number but with white lettering on a half-red, half-yellow background, with a seal affixed on the number plate by an authorised inspection centre.

+According to Land Transport Authority (LTA) guidelines, classic vehicles are required to be of at least 35 years of age, while vintage vehicles must be manufactured in 1939 or earlier.
+Under the Classic Vehicle Scheme and the Revised Vintage Vehicle Scheme, the maximum allowable road usage for these vehicles is limited to 45 days per year, while vehicles registered under the Vintage (Restricted) Vehicle Scheme are limited to 28 days of annual road usage.
+Owners of these vehicles are required to display a valid Day License every time they use their vehicle.

+These vehicles enjoy rebates on road tax and the registration of Certificate of Entitlement (COE).
+However, they cannot be converted to other vehicle registration schemes and are required to pay ERP.

 Other categories

 A "Restricted Use" vehicle displays a registration plate with white letters on a diagonally bisected background, the upper half of which is red and the lower half emerald green.
 The two lead characters of the plate are "RU".

-A "Classic Car" collector's vehicle has an ordinary registration number but with white lettering on a half-red, half-yellow background, with a seal affixed on the number plate by an authorised inspection centre.

 "Hazardous Cargo" plates were introduced in 2005, using normal commercial vehicle registrations, often in the 'Y' code, but with, unusually, black figures on a reflective orange background.
-These trucks are permitted to carry fuel, gas canisters and chemicals (flammables), and are neither permitted to enter tunnels nor city areas unless route arrangements have been made in advance with the fire services.
+These trucks are permitted to carry fuel, gas canisters and chemicals (flammables), and are not permitted to enter both tunnels and city areas unless route arrangements have been made in advance with the fire services.
 Malaysian lorries are also required to have a separate HAZMAT orange licence plate affixed to both the trailer and wagon (tow head).
 Such vehicles are subject to the same rules as Singapore-registered hazardous cargo vehicles.

 "Research and Development" vehicles display a half-yellow, half-blue plate with the prefix "RD".

 Motor dealers and traders use white on blue plates using the suffix "S", preceded by up to four numerals for their test drive vehicles.

 Driving instructors teaching students in Singapore must display an "L" ("learner") plate beside their vehicle registration plates on both the front and back of the vehicle.

 Similarities with Malaysian plates

-Potential conflicts with Malaysian vehicle registration number schemes:
+Potential conflicts with Malaysian vehicle registration number schemes, but all foreign vehicles must have Autopass Card in the vehicle.